 CCI supports local control in land use decisions, recognizing that growth, development, natural resource management, and environmental concerns differ across communities.
 Local governments are uniquely positioned to ensure community wellbeing and public safety are at the forefront of these decisions.
 CCI will oppose any efforts to supersede, override, or preempt local land use authority.
+In cases in which counties do not have authority over a matter related to land use, counties should have a seat at the table to ensure effective implementation that meets community needs.
 Additionally, land that has a reduced value by virtue of being open space or having a conservation easement should, if condemned by another entity, be valued at no less than the original value.